 - Energy Level Changes: Most cats in pain will have a general decrease in their activity level.
 This often shows as a cat who sleeps more, but may also manifest as a cat who runs and/or jumps less than normal.
 Many cats will hide when in pain – choosing to spend time under beds or couches, or in closets.
 Be sure to check frequently for hiding, as it’s often a very telling sign.

 - Mobility Changes: Cats experiencing pain often move around less.
 But depending on what hurts, they may still move around the same amount, just differently.
 They may move with a limp, or go more slowly up or down the stairs, or be less eager (or able) to jump the way they used to.
-If you've noticed any changes in your cat's mobility, or your cat is suffering from arthritis, please check out this article for some surprising facts and easy solutions to minimize pain.
+If you've noticed any changes in your cat's mobility, and you think your cat might be suffering from arthritis (LOTS of cats are!), you can start by adding the joint mobility and fish oil supplements linked below.
+These don't require a prescription and can help begin to decrease the pain and inflammation associated with arthritis to help your cat start to feel better.

 - Bathroom Changes: Cats who have back pain, for any reason, may have difficulty with the posture needed to defecate.
 Because of this they may struggle to go to the bathroom.
 Sometimes they may even become constipated in the process.
 However, pain itself can also lead to slowed motility of the intestines, and thus lead directly to constipation, too.
 Cats with joint or bone pain may also have difficulty getting into their litter boxes, so they may start urinating and/or defecating outside of their boxes.